Maldives on a budget. It seems like an oxymoron. Yet I can assure you it is just a matter of knowing what to look for and what to expect.

-It was only a few years ago that the Maldives have started opening to independent travelers, allowing locals to open their guest houses.
-Before then, since the early 1970s when the first resorts were opened, people who wanted to visit this beautiful archipelago would have to shed quite a bit of money, and would end up visiting a country where there was a clear separation between the dream life in the resorts, and the real life in the local islands – which no outsider was really supposed to know about.
+It was only a few years ago that the Maldives have started opening to independent travelers, allowing locals to have guest houses.
+Before then, since the early 1970s when the first resorts were created, people who wanted to visit this beautiful archipelago would have to shed quite a bit of money, and would end up visiting a country where there was a clear separation between the dream life in resorts, and the real life in local islands – which no outsider was really supposed to know about.

 Since the first guest houses opened, it’s become possible to visit the Maldives on a budget and as independent travelers.
-Yet, not many are aware that you can travel to the Maldives independently.
+Yet, not many are aware of this.
 Most continue opting for the expensive resorts, or prefer dreaming of a land that they consider magic, perfect.

 The truth, however, is that the real Maldives are less than perfect.
 Gorgeous – yes.
 Blessed by the most beautiful beaches and sea you can hope to see in your lifetime – most likely.
 But perfect – not really.
-Yet, it is the real Maldives that you should try to visit.
+Yet, it is the real Maldives that you should see.

 Be patient.
 This is a country where, unless working in a resort, locals have never really had any close encounter with outsiders.
 Tourism is all very new to them, and I am sure you can appreciate it is not easy to change your ways after centuries of isolation.

-Rest assured that if you manage to scratch beneath the surface you will encounter friendly people, who are happy to chat and learn a few words of your language; children who just want to play; traditional dances and food that deserve to be experienced.
+Rest assured that if you manage to scratch beneath the surface you will encounter friendly people happy to chat and learn a few words of your language; children who just want to play; traditional dances and food that deserve to be experienced.
 And most importantly you will always feel safe.

 Continue reading to find out what you should expect when traveling to the Maldives on a budget.